Content-Based Search for Deep Generative Models: User interface

-\subsection{User Interface}
+We introduce a new benchmark, the Generative Model Zoo, consisting of a set of generative models capturing a variety of architectures and subject areas for evaluating retrieval performance.

+\myparagraph{Internet model zoo} It consists of a total of 259 publicly available generative models trained using different techniques, including GANs~\cite{karras2020analyzing,Karras2021alias,karras2018progressive,mokady2022self,kumari2021ensembling,gal2021stylegan,wang2021sketch,wang2022rewriting,sauer2022stylegan,pinkney2020awesome,lucidlayersstylegan3}, diffusion models~\cite{ho2020denoising,song2020denoising,dhariwal2021diffusion,ruiz2022dreambooth}, MLP-based generative model CIPS~\cite{anokhin2020image}, and the autoregressive model VQGAN~\cite{esser2021taming}.
+Out of the 259 models, 23 were created via fine-tuning by individual users, 133 were obtained from the GitHub repositories of academic papers, and the remaining models were collected from public model sharing website~\cite{huggingfacehub}.
+This includes models like DreamBooth~\cite{ruiz2022dreambooth} that are finetuned to generate a specific concept (e.g., a unique toy) with a fixed text prompt as input.
+Hence, to index these models, we generate samples conditioned on the unique text prompt used to fine-tune the model.
+A comprehensive list of the models and their respective sources is included in \refapp{details}.

+We create a set of benchmark queries for each model in multiple modalities, i.e., text, image, and sketch.
+The text queries include human-written textual queries that describe the images in a model.
+Image queries are created by sampling images from models, and sketch queries are created by using the method of Chan \emph{et al.}~\shortcite{chan2022learning}.

+\myparagraph{Synthetic model zoo.} To further test our method at scale, we create a synthetic model zoo of 1,000 models.
+Each model is finetuned from the pretrained Stable Diffusion v1.4 checkpoint~\cite{rombach2021highresolution} on a single image.
+The models are fine-tuned on instances from animal classes in ImageNet~\cite{deng2009imagenet} or artistic images downloaded from Unsplash~\cite{Unsplash}.
+We manually pick 50 ImageNet classes and 10 instance images from each class, thus training 500 models with instance images from the ImageNet Dataset.
+For the artistic models, we select 500 images from Unsplash that match the keyword ``art''.
+To fine-tune the model, we randomly select between Dreambooth~\cite{ruiz2022dreambooth} with LoRA~\cite{hu2021lora} and Custom Diffusion~\cite{kumari2022multi}.
+In this case, we only create image and sketch queries, as describing specific instantiation of a general category from ImageNet classes is difficult via only text.
+Similarly, describing an art work using text is also non-trivial.

+\section{User interface}

-We create a web-based UI for our search algorithm.
-The UI supports searching and sampling from deep generative models in real-time.
-The user can enter a text prompt, upload an image/sketch, or provide both text and an image/sketch.
-The interface displays the models that match most closely with the query.
-Clicking a model takes the user to a new page where they can sample new images from the model.
-The website employs a backend GPU server to enable real-time model search and image synthesis capabilities even on a mobile device. \reffig{interface} shows a screenshot of our UI.
-For more details, please watch the accompanying video demo.
+Our baseline method is fast enough for interactive use, and we create a web-based UI for the search algorithm.
+The user can search for models by entering text or uploading an image/sketch.
+The interface displays models that best match the query, where clicking on a model's thumbnail shows more image samples.
+The website utilizes a backend GPU server to enable real-time model search on any client device. \reffig{interface} shows a screenshot of our UI.